TheHellTower/Discord.JS-v14-Bot-Boilerplate/README.md

     <summary>
         I have a permmissions problem, what to do ?
     </summary>
     Well yeah I used the oldly used "Bitwise Permission Flags", I'm not sure if it fork in the template right now as I did all my tests in a guild I own.
-In the worst case you still can take a look at [this](https://discord-api-types.dev/api/discord-api-types-payloads/common#PermissionFlagsBits) to get supported flags version :)
+In the worst case you still can take a look at this: https://discord-api-types.dev/api/discord-api-types-payloads/common#PermissionFlagsBits to get supported flags version :)
 </details>
 <details>
     <summary>